AqibMemon1/portfolio/content/project/Turkish 5th Gen Fighter/index.md

 url_slides: ''
 ---

 Turkish Aerospace Industries has been working on its 5th-generation fighter aircraft program for over a decade.
-I had the opportunity to work on their flight demonstrator project, which is a scaled version of the actual aircraft.
-I am intensively involved in the design process of the aircraft ranging from the design of control surfaces, actuators, mechanisms, physical mockup models and prototyping.
-Over the last few months, we have been rigorously involved in testing our mechanisms and actuators using 3D printing.
+I am intensively involved in the design process of the aircraft ranging from the design of control surfaces, actuators, mechanisms, physical mockup models, and prototyping using a range of technologies including 3D printing.
+Over the last few months, we have rigorously tested our mechanisms and actuators using 3D printing.
 The project will start its flight tests soon in the upcoming year (2024).